 As a website owner, you should know the importance of good quality content.
 You probably already have a number of great blog posts on your website.
-With all the other chores associated with keeping your website operating, writing a new blog post may not be a high priority.
+With all the other chores associated with keeping your website operating, coming up with great blog post ideas, and producing new content may not be a high priority.

 Here’s a handy list of a number of ways to create a new blog post.
 Obviously, not all these idea generation techniques will work in all industries, but it might just get you thinking about some ways to get you started: